ahoymarcus/nextjs-myjs-tech-blog/articles/itil-service-management-framework-2022-03-30.md

 So, as the site [Bmc.com](https://www.bmc.com/blogs/itil-four-dimensions-service-management/) brings, there are many factors that can positively or negatively affect any or several of the dimentions, and that have to be accouted for.

-For example, in the PESTLE analysis, where each letter relates to a important environment factor:
+For example, in the **PESTLE Analysis**, where each letter relates to a important environment factor:

 1. **Political**: these can be changes in the ledership of the organization, or on other companies,  and even at the public sector.
 2. **Economical**: prices of commodities